Edgar-Donk/frothy-brew/docs/colour_picker/lessonsfrompicker.rst

 #.
 Expanding a widget containing an image

-Say we wish to have different colour schemes other than hsv, then hsl is a good candidate.
+Say we wish to have different colour schemes other than hsv, then hsl is a good candidate, it should follow a similar method to hsv.
 Whatever colour scheme is chosen it would be a good idea to include rgb since that is the base for displaying colour on the monitor.